nicholasykng/netflixoriginals/README.md

 # Netflixoriginals
 Welcome.
-This gem will list the current top Netflix Original Movies by Rank, Title, Year Released, and Rotten Tomato Rating.
-Users can discover more information about the movie by typing in the movie's rank.
+This gem will list the current top Netflix Original Movies by Rank and Title.
+You will also be able to find out more information about a particular movie by typing in the rank number.
+There you will find: Year Movie was Released, Starring, Synopsis, Critic Consensus, and Tomatometer Score.

 ## Installation